NCPP/ocgis/doc/api.rst

 calc_grouping
 ~~~~~~~~~~~~~

-There are two forms for this argument:
+There are three forms for this argument:

 1. **Date Part Grouping**: Any combination of 'day', 'month', and 'year'.